The MIMO-ME-MS Channel: Analysis and Algorithm for Secure MIMO Integrated Sensing and Communications

-Having established that the optimal precoder structure is intractable, we turn our attention to quasi-optimal precoder structure.
+Having established that the optimal precoder structure is intractable, we turn our attention to a quasi-optimal precoder structure.
 A precoder is defined as {\emph{quasi-optimal}} if it achieves the maximum possible weighted DoF.
 This implies that the quasi-optimal precoder achieves the optimum performance with a constant gap that does not scale with SNR.
 To this end, we first derive an upper bound on the weighted DoF.

-To determine the upper bound of this expression, we leverage the unique decomposition of any precoder $\mathbf{F}$ based on the direct sum structure in \eqref{eq:mems_spaces}.
+To determine this upper bound, we leverage the unique decomposition of any precoder $\mathbf{F}$ based on the direct sum structure in \eqref{eq:mems_spaces}.
 Crucially, while the subspaces $\CMcal{V}_j$ are not, in general, mutually orthogonal, the fact that they form a direct sum is sufficient to establish a tight upper bound on the achievable DoF.
-This result is formalized in the following Theorem.
+This result is formalized in the following theorem.

-\begin{theorem}[Upper bound of weighted DoF] The weighted DoF $d(\mathbf{F})$ for any precoder $\mathbf{F}$ is upper-bounded by $ d_{\text{max}}$, defined as:
+\begin{theorem}[Upper bound of weighted DoF] The weighted DoF $d(\mathbf{F})$ for any precoder $\mathbf{F}$ is upper-bounded by $d_{\text{max}}$, defined as:

 where $k_j \triangleq \dim(\CMcal{V}_j)$ for $j \in \mathcal{K}$. \end{theorem}